-The quota-share agreements include all subject premiums, losses, LAEs, and associated underwriting expenses subject to an aggregate limit on losses and LAEs for any calendar-accident year equal to three times that year's net calendar-accident year earned premium ceded to NICO except for the Australia Quota Share Agreement which is subject to an aggregate limit on losses and loss adjustment expenses for any calendar-accident year equal to six times that year's net calendar-accident year earned premium ceded to NICO.
+The quota-share agreements include all subject premiums, losses, LAEs, and associated underwriting expenses subject to an aggregate limit on losses and LAEs for any calendar-accident year equal to three times that year's net calendar-accident year earned premium ceded to NICO except for the Australia and Singapore quota-share agreements, which are subject to an aggregate limit on losses and LAEs for any calendar-accident year equal to six times that year's net calendar-accident year earned premium ceded to NICO.
 All quota-share agreements have been deemed approved by the Insurance Department.